sombriks/enterprise-kotlin-handbook/samples/project-009-junit/README.md

 - There is no wrapper, no specified java version, therefore the build becomes dependent of the build machine.
 Fix that as an exercise.
-- The code convention in kotlin is _CamelCase_, following pretty much what java project does.
+- The code convention in kotlin is _CamelCase_, following pretty much what java convention says.
 It's not mandatory, as you can see in the _jazz_ on files in these example projects.
 But follow the code conventions, they help you to create unexciting, boring and previsible projects.
+The _enterprise_ way.
 - Hamcrest and Mockito are pretty common libraries used with junit, so they are sampled here.
 Some functions those libraries have are reserved words in kotlin and must be escaped with backticks (`) to work as expected.